Lord David Freud

 Stephen Kon is a practising solicitor of 40 years standing, specialising in EU and competition law.
 He was previously an academic in the School of European studies at Sussex University and Senior Partner of a City law firm.
 He chaired for five years the London Jewish Cultural Centre and is currently a Trustee of the Association of Jewish Refugees.

 Wendy Monkhouse has wide ranging curatorial experience and currently works as Senior Curator (South) for English Heritage.
 She has worked extensively for the National Trust, historic house museums and as an independent curatorial consultant.
 She has a PhD in Egyptian Archaeology from University College London, and teaches Egyptian and Near Eastern Archaeology at MA and BA level.

-Anthony is a metallurgist and Chartered Engineer who worked for a FTSE 100 company principally in financial communications.
+Anthony is a Chartered Engineer who worked for a FTSE 100 company principally in financial communications.
 He is a Justice of the Peace and Member of the Independent Monitoring Board at Wandsworth Prison.
-Anthony is a Trustee of the Association of Jewish Refugees and a business mentor for the Prince’s Trust.
-He was Chair of the Wiener Holocaust Library from 2004 to 2018 and led the project to relocate the Library to its present site in London’s Russell Square.
+Anthony is a Trustee of the Association of Jewish Refugees and Chair of MiD Mediation and Counselling.
+He was Chair of the Wiener Holocaust Library from 2004 to 2018 and received an OBE in the 2021 New Year’s Honours List for Voluntary service to Holocaust remembrance.